Cheapest car insurance in Tennessee for a bad driving record

 Cheapest car insurance in Tennessee by city

-Watertown has the cheapest car insurance rates in Tennessee at $2,586.
-But the most expensive city is Memphis with rates of $3,512.
+Watertown has the cheapest car insurance rates in Tennessee, averaging $2,586 a year.
+However, the most expensive city is Memphis, with average insurance rates of $3,512 annually.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver